 Science fiction is full of thinking robots and machines that have evolved into living and sentient beings.
 While the idea is entertaining, many consider the research and experiments are very ambitious and far-fetched.
 Humans are alive but machines are not.
-Still, there are those who believe artificially intelligent, self-aware computers will exist by the next 30 years.
+Still, there are those who believe in artificially intelligent, self-aware computers that will exist in the next 30 years.
 All that is needed to achieve this is to come up with a computer that is built with a pattern as that of the human brain.
 But, is it possible to emulate the human brain?

 The process of thinking Involves Self Awareness.
 A computer has a bank of knowledge.
 It knows things, but does it know that it knows?

 For example, think of it like a thermostat which senses, or takes in data, that tells it the heat in a room does not match the pre-programmed figure.
-It responds by analysing the data and adjusting the heating or cooling to bring the room to the accepted level.
-It knows that the temperatures must be synced, but does it know that it knows and does it know it is a thermostat?
+It responds by analyzing the data and adjusting the heating or cooling to bring the room to the accepted level.
+It knows that the temperatures must be synced, but does it know that it knows, and does it know it is a thermostat?
 Humans rely on their instincts and upon past experience to decide upon a course of action.

-There is an important feature that the humans possess which is having emotions.
+There is an important feature that humans possess which is having emotions.
 Ray Kurzweil, who invented the text-to-speech synthesizer, believes that goal of machines having emotions can be reached within half a century.
-He believes that If brains function through transmission of electric impulses and data through the neurons, like algorithms, then emotions, intuition, empathy and even a sense of humour can be taught to a machine by emulating those algorithms.
+He believes that If brains function through the transmission of electric impulses and data through the neurons, like algorithms, then emotions, intuition, empathy and even a sense of humor can be taught to a machine by emulating those algorithms.
 It is a matter of complexity.
 If that is true, then when we arrive at that level then machines will be sentient.